jradd/django-newproj-template/readme.md

 ### Other applications

-Review _stable-req.txt_ for other default application choices.
+Review _requirements/base.txt_ for other default application choices.

 # Directions